olegush/anonymous-chat-client/README.md

 # Anonymous Сhat Сlient

 This is [Tkinter GUI](https://docs.python.org/3/library/tkinter.html) based program for chating uses asyncio [streams](https://docs.python.org/3/library/asyncio-stream.html) and [queues](https://docs.python.org/3/library/asyncio-queue.html).
 Asyncio tasks manage with [aionursery](https://pypi.org/project/aionursery/).
-User authorization by token, creating new account.
+User authorization by token and creating new account also available.
 The explored chat was created by [Devman team](https://dvmn.org/) especially for educational purposes.

 ## How to install